-Decide on where to plant your wildflower patch.
-Don’t trespass; if the spot you have in mind is on waste land that might be private property, you could always consider a seed bomb or two if you want to 'guerrilla garden'.
+Decide on where to plant your wildflower seeds.
+Don’t trespass; if the spot you have in mind is on waste land that might be private property, you could always consider a seed bomb or two if you want to ‘guerrilla garden’.

 Choose how big your patch should be.
 Landlife’s Signature Wildflower Seed Mix should be sown at 5g per square metre.
 The larger the display the more heads it will turn — and the more bees and other pollinators you’ll see, because habitat value increases exponentially with area.